Bringing Peace, Love and Dairy to the World

 Rodolfo Pacheco, Warehouse Manager

 Rudy joined the Warehouse team in 2008 and keeps our products moving smoothly as the Warehouse Manager.
 Goats are a part of life for Rudy, born in Guanajuato, Mexico.
 His grandfather gave him his first goat when he was 5 years old and his grandfather is still a goat herder at 80 years of age!
-Rudy has two children, Estrella and son Rio who loves to eat goat yogurt every day.
+Rudy has two children, Estrella and son Rio who love to eat goat yogurt every day.

 Shipping & Warehouse Team